Here’s an easy way to know old someone is. Ask them the difference between VHF and UHF.

 The only way to know for sure is to check out a source like Wikipedia or Antennaweb.

-Some markets have nothing but UHF stations.
+Many markets have nothing but UHF stations.
 If you check one of those sites and see that all the stations actually broadcast on channels 14 and above, you can save yourself some money by buying a UHF-only antenna.
 However, if you need both VHF and UHF, it’s good to know that.
 There’s a lot of misleading information out there that says that all HDTV channels are UHF and it’s just not true.